application-research/autoretrieve/README.md

    --log-retrievals                   Whether to present periodic output about the progress of retrievals (default: false) [$AUTORETRIEVE_LOG_RETRIEVALS]
-   --miner-whitelist value            Which miners to whitelist - overrides miner-whitelist.txt --miner-blacklist value            Which miners to blacklist - overrides miner-blacklist.txt --help, -h                         show help (default: false)
+   --miner-whitelist value            Which miners to whitelist - overrides miner-whitelist.txt --miner-blacklist value            Which miners to blacklist - overrides miner-blacklist.txt --cid-blacklist value              Which CIDs to blacklist - overrides cid-blacklist.txt --help, -h                         show help (default: false)
 ```